Caltrans crews to continue work on projects in the region

 long-term projects

 Interstate 5: Work continues on a $5.7 million project to upgrade the water and wastewater systems at the north- and southbound Maxwell Safety Roadside Rest Areas.
 The rest areas are scheduled to be closed until March 31, 2021 when the improvements are expected to be completed.
-The Willows rest areas in Glenn County are scheduled to close in early January.
 The Corning rest areas in Tehama County and the Dunnigan rest areas in Yolo County remain open.

 State Routes 20/45: Work continues on a $19.3 million project by Caltrans, the City of Colusa and Colusa County project million and funded in part by Senate Bill 1, the Road Repair and Accountability Act of 2017, to replace the old pavement, flatten the roadway, construct new sidewalks, curbs and gutters and improve drainage between Market Street and Butte Vista Way.
 Completion is expected in 2020.
 No traffic-interfering work is scheduled.